lihaoxin05/lihaoxin05.github.io/index.md

 # Haoxin Li
 Master student
 SUN YAT-SEN UNIVERSITY, China
 Email: lihaoxin05@gmail.com / lihx39@mail2.sysu.edu.cn

 ## About Me
-I am currently a Master student in Sun Yat-Sen University, China.
-I received the B.S. degree in the School of Electronics and Information Technology from Sun Yat-Sen University in 2018.
-My research interests include action and interaction analysis.
+I am currently a Master student in Sun Yat-Sen University, supervised by [Prof. Wei-Shi Zheng](http://www.isee-ai.cn/~zhwshi/).
+My research interest is computer vision and I am currently focusing on action and interaction analysis.
+Previously, I received the B.S. degree in the School of Electronics and Information Technology from Sun Yat-Sen University in 2018.

 You can use the [editor on GitHub](https://github.com/lihaoxin05/lihaoxin05.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.